🔼The name Chephar-ammoni: Summary

 The final part of our name comes from the name Ammon and is an ethnonym meaning Ammonites.
 The name Ammon in turn comes from the noun עם ('am), meaning people or nation:

-Preceding the word עמוני (Ammonites) is the letter ה (he), which is the definite article: the.
+Preceding the word עמוני (Ammonites) is the letter ה (he), which is either the definite article or a particle that governs motion toward: the or to/of.

 The whole name Chephar-ammoni would mean something like Village Of The People, but most commentators interpret this name simply as Village Of The Ammonites.